christian-marie/git-vogue/README.md

 git vogue
 ```

 This one time command will setup the git hooks and other requirements to latch itself onto your git hooks.
-Once installed, *git-vouge*'s functionality is seamlessly integrated into your git workflow, making it an intrinsic part of your development cycle.
+Once installed, *git-vogue*'s functionality is seamlessly integrated into your git workflow, making it an intrinsic part of your development cycle.

 Rationale
 ---------